sdstrowes/sdstrowes.github.io/index.md

 - open firewall policies: what actually passes through?
   - can, say, Atlas probes send unsolicited pings to each other (ICMP/UDP/TCP?)?
 Addressing may be global, but what firewalling exists, and where?
   - related: the PMTUD problem

+- survey scanning techniques
+  - go right back to the early stuff